tangxuan1023/Webrtc-src/README.md

 # webrtc-src
-A copy of official webrtc source code.See the file `README.official.md` for detail.
+A copy of official webrtc source code.
+See the file `README.official.md` for detail.

 ### Original project code download link ###